madnoli/ansible_practise/README.md

  This playbook will create the user id, set the password, add the user in sudo/wheel group based on system distribution.

  Will edit the sshd_config file and restart the sshd service to make it accept user login with password.

+## 2. Prerequisite for Oralce installation

+ This playbook will do following tasks

+  1. Will crate dba and oinstall group
+  2.